Search Docs

 },

 • onUpload - the callback that is invoked after an asset is added to UploadAssetSourceType.
 When selecting an asset to upload, a default AssetDefinition object is constructed based on the selected asset and the callback is invoked.
 By default, the callback leaves the asset definition unmodified and returns the same object.
 However, you may want to upload the selected asset to your server before adding it to the scene.
-This example demonstrates how you can access the URI of the new asset, use it to upload the file to your server, and then replace the URI with the URI of your server.
 Note that the “upload” coroutine job will survive configuration changes and will be cancelled only if the editor is closed or the process is killed when in the background.
+In this example, we upload the AssetDefinition to our server and update the instance of the definition.

 val uploadedUri = sourceUri // todo upload the asset here and return remote uri